 The Best Small Wedding Venues in Minnesota

-- 10 min read
+- 11 min read

 Planning a small wedding in Minnesota?
 Whether you’re dreaming of a lakeside ceremony, a cozy barn reception, or a modern celebration in the heart of the city, Minnesota offers an incredible range of venues for the perfect small weddings.
-The best ones combine natural beauty, flexible spaces, and helpful services that help you lower your stress level, create memorable experiences, and help you actually enjoy the day.
+The best ones combine natural beauty, flexible spaces, and helpful services that help you lower your stress level, create memorable experiences, and allow you to actually enjoy the day.
 We’ve curated a list of top small wedding venues in the North Star state, and we’re sharing exactly what makes them worth considering.

 Why Choose to Have a Small Wedding?

-More time with guests
+More meaningful interactions and intimate atmosphere with guests

 Doesn’t have to be wedding-y